VA

 • Average hourly rate: $30-50/hour

-Mid-level assistants deliver the best value proposition for most businesses, operating independently after 2-3 weeks of onboarding.
+Mid-level dedicated assistants give the best value deal.
+They work on their own after 2-3 weeks of training.

 Senior-Level Virtual Assistants: $4,000-14,600/month